tobylockley/overture-drivers/dev/sony_bravia/readme.md

  - "Status": [enum] "On" or "Off" to mute or unmute the display.

 ### Set Channel
-Set the DTV channel of the display (only available in DTV mode).
+Only available in DTV mode.
+Set the DTV channel of the display.
  - "Name": [integer] channel for the display.

+### Shift Channel
+Only available in DTV mode.
+Shift the DTV channel of the display up or down.
+ - "Name": [enum] "Up" or "Down" to change channel accordingly.

 ## Revisions

 ### 1.0.0

-- initial version
+- Initial version

+### 1.0.1

+- Added 'Shift Channel' variable to allow UI controls to be added.